BreakVoid/Diamond/README.md

 # Diamond
-A Library for Linear Algebra
+A Library for Linear Algebra powerby BreakVoid